Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 ### Legal Structure

-- **Registered Address:** Address of your registered legal entity, if available.
-Please keep it in a single line. (e.g. High Street 1, London LK1 234, UK)
+- **Registered Address:** 160 Robinson Road, #14-04 Singapore Business Federation Centre, Singapore - 068914
-- **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)
+- **Registered Legal Entity:** METASKY PTE.LTD

 ### Team's experience

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.